cityjson/specs/specifications/cityjson-specs.md

 ## Geometry Object having a texture

-To store the textures of surfaces, a Geometry Object may have a member with value "texture", whose value is a hierarchy of arrays (the depth depends on the Geometry object) with integers.
+To store the textures of surfaces, a Geometry Object may have a member with value `texture`, whose value is a hierarchy of arrays (the depth depends on the Geometry object) with integers.

-For each ring of each surface, the first value refers to the the position (0-based) in the "textures" member of the "appearance" member of the CityJSON object; this is to allow geometries having more than one textures.
+For each ring of each surface, the first value refers to the the position (0-based) in the `textures` member of the `appearance` member of the CityJSON object; this is to allow geometries having more than one textures.
-The other indices, refer to the UV position of the corresponding vertices (as listed in the "boundaries" member of the geometry).
+The other indices, refer to the UV position of the corresponding vertices (as listed in the `boundaries` member of the geometry).
 Each array representing a ring therefore has one more value than that to store the vertices.

 ```json